syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 documentation: ug
 ---

-# SfMaps control map Providers
+#Map providers in SfMaps control

 The maps control supports map providers such as OpenStreetMap and Bing Maps that can be added to an imagery layer in maps.